IBM/watson-assistant-slots-intro/README.md

 What if we wanted to tell the Watson Pizzeria that we wanted to eat the pizza there, in the restaurant?
-Too late! the slot for pizza_place is optional, so the user won't be prompted for it, and once the required slots are filled, we exit the "Pizza Ordering" dialog node.
+Too late! the slot for "pizza_place" is optional, so the user won't be prompted for it, and once the required slots are filled, we exit the "Pizza Ordering" dialog node.
 The user needs to fill out optional slots first.
 Type reset to start again and test this by adding the phrase "to eat there...":